jruwaard/aph_ema_handbook/docs/mood.md

-In order to make sure all constructs of interest are measured, you can also consider including a number of specific mood items in your EMA questionnaire, rather than one general uni-polar item or one bipolar item.
+In order to make sure all constructs of interest are measured, you can also consider including a number of specific mood items in your EMA questionnaire, rather than one general unipolar item or one bipolar item.
 For example, you can ask respondents *"How depressed are you feeling right now?"* and *"How anxious are you feeling right now?"* [@Starr2012].
 This strategy often leads to a 'bag-of-items' approach, where single items from various sources, such as